yardinternet/gutenberg-packages/README.md

 ## Releasing packages

-Run `lerna publish` to publish packages to the GitHub Package Registry.
+Run `HUSKY=0 lerna publish` to publish packages to the GitHub Package Registry.
 Lerna checks each package for changes and lets you decide which version to upgrade.
 It then pushes the changes to GitHub.

 As a general rule, only update packages from the master branch.
 For feature branches or development, you can publish alpha releases.